BioimageAnalysisCoreWEHI/napari_lattice/README.md

                             Enter channel range to extract, default will be all channels if no range is specified.
 Example 0 1 will extract first two channels.
     --workflow_path WORKFLOW_PATH
-                            If using workflow or workflow_crop, enter the path to the workflow file (*.yml)
+                            If using workflow or workflow_crop, enter the path to the workflow file (*.yml) --output_file_type OUTPUT_FILE_TYPE
+                            Save as either raw "tif" or "h5" with gzip compression, default is "tif"

 As an example, if you would like to deskew a bunch of files in a folder, you would need to define the `input folder`, `save location` and `processing` option (deskew).
 The skew direction by default is `Y` and `deskew angle` is 30.